sahibzada-irfanullah/MQ-GNN/README.md

 This repository is part of the **Graph Database Management System (GDBMS)** project.
 It contains the implementation of the **MQ-GNN module**, which is designed for efficient processing of graph data.

 The complete project code, including the final MQ-GNN implementation, will be released following the evaluation of the GDBMS project.
 Currently, this repository is private ([dke-lab/dgll](https://github.com/dke-lab/dgll)) but will be made public after the evaluation is completed.

-Here’s the revised section with the yearly development links included:

----

-The complete project code, including the final MQ-GNN implementation, will be released following the evaluation of the GDBMS project.
-Currently, this repository is private ([dke-lab/dgll](https://github.com/dke-lab/dgll)) but will be made public after the evaluation is completed.

 For reference, here are the repositories showcasing early development of the project:

 - [GDLL 2023](https://github.com/ahj6377/GDLL2023)
 - [DGLL 2022](https://github.com/dke-lab/DGLL-2022)

-Let me know if you'd like any additional edits!

 ## Project Support